www.positive-palmistry.com

 Spots: Can have health or emotional indications if found on nails or on lines.

-Astro-palmistry: The combination astrology and palmistry is known as Astro-palmistry.
-The palmists of this art are able to lay out birth chart from the hand.
+Astro-palmistry: The combination of astrology and palmistry is known as Astro-palmistry.
+The palmists of this art can lay out the birth chart from the hand.
 Some Astro-palmists use astrology and palmistry for reading.

 Medical Palmistry

-Few experienced palmists are able to identify some medical problems by looking at their client's hands.
+Few experienced palmists can identify some medical problems by looking at their client's hands.
 If there are any concerns a medical practitioner should always be consulted.
 Some general information related to medical palmistry is described below.

-Cyanosis: Bluish discoloration found on hands or nails indicative of local circulatory disturbances or more serious congenital heart diseases or congestive heart failure.
+Cyanosis: Bluish discolouration found on hands or nails indicative of local circulatory disturbances or more serious congenital heart diseases or congestive heart failure.

-Yellow nails: Shows the signs of liver problem.
+Yellow nails: Shows the signs of liver problems.

-Mee's lines: These are formed on the nails and are similar to Beau's lines.
+Mee's lines: These are formed on the nails and are like Beau's lines.
 They are longitudinal (transverse) white lines not causing ridges or dents.
 They may indicate high fevers, arsenic poisoning, or coronary heart disease.
 They indicate high nutritional deficiency and lacking vital minerals.

 Longitudinal nail ridges: These lines are suggestive of chronic stress, rheumatism, hyperthyroidism, as well as with long-standing skin disorders.